-- 3 Optionally, enter a name for the animation in the Name field.
-This name displays in the Interactive Objects area in the bottom of the palette. - 4 Choose how you wish the animation to first appear from the Effect drop down menu. - 5 To allow the animation to initially play automatically, check Auto Play.
+- Name: Optionally, enter a name for the animation in the Name field.
+This name displays in the Interactive Objects area in the bottom of the palette. - Initially Hidden: If you want the animation object to be initially invisible, check Initially Hidden. - Effect: Choose how you wish the animation to first appear from the Effect drop down menu. - Auto Play: To allow the animation to initially play automatically, check Auto Play. - Allow Interaction: To allow the viewer to interact with the animation, check Allow Interaction.

-- 6 To allow the viewer to interact with the animation, check Allow Interaction. - 7 If you want the animation to be initially invisible, check Hidden at Start. - 8 If you want the animation to become invisible after playing, check Hidden at End. - 9 Duration: Lets you specify how much time it takes for the animation to occur. - 10 Delay: Lets you specify how long of a delay there should be before the animation begins to play. - 11 Play: Lets you specify the number of times the animation is played, or check Loop to cause the animation to play repeatedly. - 12 Choose from the Timeline drop down menu to specify the timeline for the animation.
-For example, you can choose that the animation starts slowly and speeds up (Ease In), or slows down at the end (Ease Out). - 13 Path: Lets you define and specify the path the animation will take.
-Only the end point and starting point of an object are valued as a path and the object will travel on a line between the two. - 14 Set the following options in the Animate To section of the palette to determine the objects ending point: - Angle: Specify a rotation angle that the object completes during the animation. - Opacity: Specify the opacity the object should have at the end of the animation. - Scale: X and Scale: Y : Specify a percentage value to determine whether the object increases or decreases in size during playback.
+- Hidden at Start: If you want the animation to be initially invisible, check Hidden at Start. - Hidden at End: If you want the animation to become invisible after playing, check Hidden at End. - Duration: Lets you specify how much time it takes for the animation to occur. - Delay: Lets you specify how long of a delay there should be before the animation begins to play. - Play: Lets you specify the number of times the animation is played, or check Loop to cause the animation to play repeatedly. - Timeline: Choose from the Timeline drop down menu to specify the timeline for the animation.
+For example, you can choose that the animation starts slowly and speeds up (Ease In), or slows down at the end (Ease Out). - Path: Lets you define and specify the path the animation will take.
+Only the end point and starting point of an object are valued as a path and the object will travel on a line between the two. - Set the following options in the Animate To section of the palette to determine the objects ending point: - Angle: Specify a rotation angle that the object completes during the animation. - Opacity: Specify the opacity the object should have at the end of the animation. - Scale: X and Scale: Y : Specify a percentage value to determine whether the object increases or decreases in size during playback.

-To preview the animation, click the 🖻 button.
+To preview the animation, click the button.